rse-verification/saida/README.md

 A suitable development environment for the plugin is provided by the [AutoDeduct toolchain docker image](https://github.com/rse-verification/auto-deduct-toolchain).
+The ptest oracles are baselined against the released TriCera v0.5 executable.

 Please note that there are several `TODO` and `FIX ME` sprinkled around the code base.
 There are several test cases with `TODO` to indicate that their oracle file contains